blackw1ng/FritzBox-monitor/README.md

 * Another open port on my server, e.g. for InfluxDB etc was not deemed acceptable
 * For security considerations, I prefer a "direct pull" of metrics, e.g. by telegraf
 * So, the _actual_ monitoring collector needs from a decoy host in the LAN, namely my diskstation or one of the raspis
+* I did not want to run an `ssh` command for every value
 * LAN hosts can be securely / directly accessed by IPv6, and thanks to DNS updates, also carry AAAA entries.

 ### References